-- The remuneration of executive directors is determined by the Board as a whole.
-The remuneration of non-director senior executives is determined by the chief executive officer. - A maximum amount of remuneration for non-executive directors is fixed by shareholders in general meeting and can be varied in that same manner.
+• The remuneration of executive directors is determined by the Board as a whole.
+The remuneration of non-director senior executives is determined by the chief executive officer.

+- A maximum amount of remuneration for non-executive directors is fixed by shareholders in general meeting and can be varied in that same manner.
 The Board as a whole determines the remuneration of each non-executive director.
 In determining the allocation of remuneration to each non-executive director, the Board takes account of the time demands made on the directors together with such factors as fees paid to other corporate directors and to the responsibilities undertaken by them. - When the Board as a whole considers the remuneration of a particular director, that director will take no part in the decision making process or discussions. - Each member of the Board has committed to spending sufficient time to enable them to carry out their duties as a director of the Company.
 One third of the directors retires annually in accordance with the Constitution and is free to seek re-election by shareholders.

 There are no schemes for retirement benefits other than contributions to external superannuation funds.
 There is no policy on prohibiting transactions in associated products which limit the economic risk to directors and executives of participating in unvested entitlements under an equity based remuneration scheme, other than the Company's policy for trading in the securities of the Company.
 The Company has from time to time issued securities of the Company and performance rights to executives and directors.
 Securities issued to directors are pursuant to the approval of the Company's shareholders in general meeting.
+The Company has an employee share plan in place which was approved by the Company's shareholders in general meeting.
+The Company does not currently have any other unvested equity based remuneration scheme.